wduminy/codespear.github.io/_posts/2015-06-21-introduction-to-graphiti.md

 ---
 layout: post
 category: architecture
-tags: [modeling,EMF]
+tags: [modeling, Graphiti]
 excerpt: What is Graphiti all about?
 ---

 Graphiti enables rapid development of diagram editors for domain models.
-Although it is based on EMF (see a <a href="{% post_url 2015-02-21-model-view-presenter%}">previous post about EMF</a> for more information), Graphiti can also work with any Java based domain objects.
-A useful feature is that it also includes automatic layout facilities.
+Although it is based on EMF (see a <a href="{% post_url 2015-06-20-introduction-to-emf%}">previous post about EMF</a> for more information), Graphiti can also work with any Java based domain objects.

 Graphiti is an alternative to [GMF](https://www.eclipse.org/modeling/gmp/).
 The key difference is that GMF uses code generation as a key architectural concepts, whereas Graphiti works against Java interfaces.